Why do people answer questions on Stack Overflow?

 their time $T

-hundreds of thousands of programmers do on Stack Overflow.
-Most of
+that trade, but hundreds of thousands of programmers do on Stack

-them are working programmers who just happen to have a bit of downtime
+Overflow.
+Most of them are working programmers who just happen to have a

-Now, some people answer in order to gain skills they can use to
+problems.
+Now, some people answer in order to gain skills they can use

-companies who hire programmers to answer questions as part of a
+there are companies who hire programmers to answer questions as part of

 edge cases.